 Why St. Patrick’s Day is so big in Savannah, Georgia

 “The look and feel of Molly MacPherson’s pub and grill reminds me the most of what you’re going to find in Ireland,” she said.
-“It reminds me the most of Temple Bar; you’re crowded by a lot of people and surrounded by lots of types of liquor.”
+“It reminds me the most of Temple Bar.
+You’re crowded by a lot of people and surrounded by lots of types of liquor.”

 And for a true authentic Guinness, there’s only one place to go: O’Connell’s.
 “Their Guinness is true to how you’ll find a Guinness in Ireland,” King said.
-“They know how to pour a Guinness like a how a Guinness should be poured.”
+“They know how to pour a Guinness like how a Guinness should be poured.”